Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-where, $~\rho^{-1}~=~243 g^{2}f^{2}(\xi)~$.
-As in the case of the QAHO, the LO-results: $E_{0}$ captures the dominant contribution in reproducing the energy spectrum [8,82] to within a few percent.
-We also display the improvement of the LO-results obtained by higher order corrections in the MFPT which is discussed in Chapter-5 .
+Similar to the case of the Quantum Anharmonic Oscillator (QAHO), the leading-order (LO) results for $E_{0}$ effectively capture the primary contribution in reproducing the energy spectrum [8,82] with a precision of a few percent - for the ground state energy, refer to \textbf{TABLE-I and -II in Section-X}.
+These tables also illustrate the enhancement of accuracy of the LO results achieved through higher-order corrections in the ‘Mean Field Perturbation Theory (MFPT)’, as discussed in \textbf{Section-X}.

 In the next subsection we consider the case of the sextic-anharmonic oscillator in the NGAS.